damien-meere/full_stack_milestone/README.md

 The various pages comprising the site need only extend the central base template, and contain only the elements specific to that page.
 The rest of the components, i.e. the navigation bar, is inherited.
 This separation or components ensures it's easier to scale up the application, as well as maintaining continuity across the site.

 The navigation bar utilised bootstrap to ensure the functionality remains responsive across all screen sizes and device types.
-The site navigation links within the navbar remain consistant, however, the other functions change depending on whether the site visitor is logged in or not, or whether they're a superuser or not.
-As illustrated below, you can see that on larger screens, the full navigation bar is visible with all conponents (Anonymous User - Not Logged In).
+The site navigation links within the navbar remain consistent, however, the other functions change depending on whether the site visitor is logged in or not, or whether they're a superuser or not.
+As illustrated below, you can see that on larger screens, the full navigation bar is visible with all components (Anonymous User - Not Logged In).
 The various site navigation links allow customers to view of products within the specific categories as detailed in the [View Category](#View-categories-of-products) user story.
 Under the 'My Account' Button, users have the options to Register or Login.
-The appearence of the navbar on large screens is illustrated below.
+The appearance of the navbar on large screens is illustrated below.
 In this view, we can also see the additional components visible to anonymous users:
 ![Navigation Large Screen- Anonymous](documentation/SiteImages/Navigation_Large.jpg)